 Potato ricer (optional)

 - Wash the spinach: Add the spinach to a bowl or sink full of cold water, gently swishing it around to dislodge any dirt.
-Do not agitate too much as you want the dirt to sink to the bottom of the bowl.
-Remove the spinach, drain the dirty water and repeat if necessary.
+Do not agitate it too much, as you want the dirt to sink to the bottom of the bowl.
+Remove the spinach, drain the dirty water, and repeat if necessary.

 - Dry the spinach: Place the spinach on a kitchen towel and pat dry.
 It's not necessary to get it completely dry, but be sure to pat up as much water as possible.